-- 1. One Copy of final prospectus filed with ROC alongwith ROC filing acknowledgement copy. - Authenticated proceeding details / minutes of basis of allotment, verified and signed by R & T Agent, BRLM (Responsible for post issue) and the Issuer along with the reasons for exception to rejection cases - 3.
+- 1. One Copy of final prospectus filed with ROC alongwith ROC filing acknowledgement copy. - 2.
+Authenticated proceeding details / minutes of basis of allotment, verified and signed by R & T Agent, BRLM (Responsible for post issue) and the Issuer along with the reasons for exception to rejection cases. - 3.
 Confirmation from registrar regarding withdrawal of applications received, considered in the basis, indicating date and time (should not be more than 12 hours from time of submission of basis. - 4.
-Category wise, summary of list of "technical rejection" cases Specifying Application No., Category, Name& Add., Pan #, DP ID CL ID, Quantity, price Amount and reason for rejection along with photocopies of Application forms. - 5.
-Statement of multiple application and status of its acceptance.
-(If applicable) - 6.
-Statements giving branch wise/bank wise/city wise/state wise/zone wise details of the total collections with a breakup of ASBA fund received at the various participating bank branches in response to the public issue / offer for sale. - 7.
-Category wise, Bid lot wise, four copies of Calculation sheet of proposed basis of allotment of equity shares to the Qualified Institutional Buyers, Non-Institutional Bidders and Retail Bidders, Reserved category etc. duly signed by RTA, BRLM & Issuer. - 8.
-Photo copy of the final certificate issued by the controlling branch of ASBA bankers giving branch wise details of collections received. - 9.
-Undertakings from the company, lead managers and the registrars & transfer agents in respect of the basis of allotment. - 10.
-Copy of the statutory advertisement released in respect of the public issue / offer for sale, opening and closing of the issue, price revision, if any etc. upto the stage of basis of allotment - 11.
-Auditors certificate for the following. - a.
+Category wise, summary of list of "technical rejection" cases Specifying Application No., Category, Name& Add., Pan #, DP ID CL ID, Quantity, price Amount and reason for rejection along with photo- copies of Application forms. - 5.
+Verification of all the final certificates issued by the controlling branch. - 6.
+The validation of the electronic bid details with the depository's records for DP ID, client ID and PAN. - 7.
+Auditors certificate for the following: - a.
 Receipt of the minimum promoter's contribution, if applicable with date and amount. - b.
 If minimum promoter's has been brought in by alternative investment funds or foreign venture capital investors or scheduled commercial banks or public financial institutions or insurance companies registered with Insurance Regulatory and Development Authority of India, as specified under Regulation 14(1) of SEBI (ICDR) Regulation, 2018, bifurcation of the same shall be provided with date of receipt of the same from each of the party with percentage to the post issue capital.
-Further, a confirmation that the same is in compliance with the requirement of SEBI (ICDR) Regulations, 2018.

-- 12. Declaration from the Managing Director / Company Secretary that there is no injunction / prohibition order of a competent court of law on the issue or on a part of any particular category of the issue. - 13.
+Further, a confirmation that the same is in compliance with the requirement of SEBI (ICDR) Regulations, 2018. - 8.
+Declaration from the Managing Director / Company Secretary that there is no injunction / prohibition order of a competent court of law on the issue or on a part of any particular category of the issue. - 9.
 Confirmation from RTA and Merchant Bankers that: - i.
 Only QIBs as mentioned under the SEBI ICDR, regulation 2018 are proposed to be allotted equity shares under QIB category. - ii.
 No QIB has Bid and proposed to be allotted equity shares under non-QIB or retail category. - iii.
-The basis of allotment has been prepared in compliance with SEBI (ICDR) Regulations 2018 and for its issue the Company has complied with said regulation. - 14.
-List of all prospective allottes (valid) along with number of shares applied, amount paid, bank account details, PAN number, Demat account details etc. (in soft copy CD) - 15.
+The basis of allotment has been prepared in compliance with SEBI (ICDR) Regulations 2018 and for its issue the Company has complied with said regulation and all other statutory requirement. - 10.
+PAN number, Demat account details etc. (in soft copy CD) - 11.
 If Approval from SEBI is sought for relaxation in PAN mismatch applications, then copy of SEBI approval letter as well as the true copy of request letter to SEBI, should be submitted.